Groups generated by spherical twists on K3 surfaces and full exceptional collections on Fano threefolds: Introduction

-The groups that appear in \eqref{eq:FGammaintro} are so-called ``Fuchsian groups'', that is, they are discrete subgroups of the group of orientation preserving isometries of the complex upper half-plane $\HH$ on which they act by \emph{M\"obius transformations} ${z\mapsto (az+b)/(cz+d)}$.
-The fact that the hyperbolic plane $\HH$ appears naturally in this context was already observed by Kawatani in \cite{Kawatani}.
-In fact the existence of the exact sequence \eqref{eq:mainBBintro} ultimately boils down to the existence of an action, originally conjectured in \cite{BridgelandK3} and proved in \cite{BayerBridgeland}, of $\Aut \Dscr^b (Y)$ on a simply connected space $\Stab^\dagger(Y)$, a distinguished component of the moduli space of stability conditions for $\Dscr^b(Y)$.
-Kawatani observed that $\Stab^\dagger(Y)$ is closely related to $\HH$.
+The groups that appear in \eqref{eq:FGammaintro} are examples of so-called Fuchsian groups, that is, they are discrete subgroups of the group of orientation preserving isometries of the complex upper half-plane $\HH$ on which they act by \emph{M\"obius transformations} ${z\mapsto (az+b)/(cz+d)}$.
+It was observed already by Kawatani \cite{Kawatani} that $\Stab^\dagger(Y)$, a distinguished component of the space of stability conditions on $\Dscr^b(Y)$, is closely related to the hyperbolic plane $\HH$.
+On the other hand, as mentioned above, $\Stab^\dagger(Y)$ is equipped with a natural action of $\Aut \Dscr^b (Y)$ and the existence of the exact sequence \eqref{eq:mainBBintro} ultimately boils down to the fact that $\Stab^\dagger(Y)$ is simply connected, which was originally conjectured in \cite{BridgelandK3} and proved in \cite{BayerBridgeland}.
 Leveraging this together with \eqref{eq:FGammaintro} we obtain the following, which was already observed by Fan and Lai in \cite{FanLai} (see (1.2) on p.4). \begin{observation}[Lemma \ref{lem:tautological2}] Let $Y$ be a K3 surface of Picard rank $1$ and degree $d = 2 \delta \ge 4$.
-Let $\Delta^+(Y)=\{(r,l,s)\in \Nscr(Y)\mid q(r,l,s)=-1, r>0\}$ and let $\HH^0$ be the complement in $\HH$ of the points $(l\delta +i\sqrt{\delta})/(r\delta)$ for $(r,l,s)\in \Delta^+(Y)$.
+Let $\Delta^+(Y)=\{v = (r,l,s)\in \Nscr(Y)\mid q(v)-1, r>0\}$ and let $\HH^0$ be the complement in $\HH$ of the points $(l\delta +i\sqrt{\delta})/(r\delta)$ for $(r,l,s)\in \Delta^+(Y)$.
 Then